nowzoo/ngx/projects/ngx-date-time-inputs/README.md

 # @nowzoo/ngx-date-time-inputs

-Simple date and time inputs.
-No calendars or fancy controls or polyfills.
-They just guess the date or time the user means.
+Simple, extensible date and time controls and utilities.
 Forgiving and (more or less) locale-aware.

 ## Installation